Savings .com.au

 Until June 2025, the Queensland First Home Owners' Grant will provide $30,000 towards an eligible first home owner's purchase if they're buying or building a new house, unit, or townhouse worth less than $750,000.

-That was doubled in late 2023, with those who signed contracts before November 2023 potentially able to receive $15,000.
+That was doubled in late 2023, while those who signed contracts before November 2023 may be able to receive $15,000.

-Visit the Queensland Government for more information on the First Home Owner’s Grant and how you can apply.
+Visit the Queensland Revenue Office for more information on the First Home Owner grant and details on how to apply.

 First home owners grant WA

-In WA, first home buyers can receive up to $10,000 towards buying or building new homes or those that have undergone substantial renovations – it is no longer available for established properties.
+In WA, first home buyers can receive up to $10,000 towards buying or building new homes or those that have undergone substantial renovations.
+However, it's not available for those purchasing an existing home.

-The maximum value of the property that can be purchased with the grant depends on the property’s location.
-For example, homes in the Perth metropolitan area (south of the 26th parallel) must not be valued at more than $750,000, while houses north of the 26th parallel can be valued at up to $1 million.
+The maximum value of the property that can be purchased with the grant depends on the property's location.
+Homes in the Perth metropolitan area (south of the 26th parallel) must not be valued at more than $750,000, while houses north of the 26th parallel can be valued at up to $1 million.

 Visit the Western Australian Government's Department of Finance site for more information on how to apply.